FactomProject/factom-docs/api/includes/_wallet-api.md

 Adds a factoid address output to the transaction.
 Keep in mind the output is done in factoshis.
 1 factoid is 1,000,000,000 factoshis.

-So to send 10 factoids, you must send 1,000,000,000 factoshis (no commas in json).
+So to send ten factoids, you must send 1,000,000,000 factoshis (no commas in JSON).

 ## add-ec-output